ibm-cloud-applaunch/sample-swift-news-flash/README.md

 ## 1. Setting up App-Launch Service on IBM Cloud:

-* Fire up this url to launch ~IBM Cloud Services Catalog~
+* Fire up this url to launch [IBM Cloud Services Catalog](https://console.bluemix.net).
 * Open “Catalog” and go to “Mobile” tab in the sidebar.
 * Select App-Launch (Beta) and create a new service with necessary inputs.